1acrimosa/pacman-js/README.md

 ## Description

 Welcome to the world of Pacman!
 This is a classic arcade game that has been enjoyed by generations of gamers since its introduction in 1980. <br />
+I develop own pacman, so everyone can change color, texture and speed of objects.

 ---

 ## Features

-With this code, all ghosts have a red circle from which you can see their angle of view.
+With this code, all ghosts have a red circle from which you can see their angle of view. <br />
-(ghost.js , draw())
+(file: ghost.js , method: draw())

 ```javascript
  canvasContext.strokeStyle = "red";